jasonkiptoo/emp-mgmt/README.md

 ### Description
 This app allows users to maintain employees records, the user xan add an employee, delete or update the employee's record depending on the need.
-The user can further approve employee salary payment by selecting the specific employee and updating their employee details
+The user can further approve employee salary payment by selecting the specific employee and updating their employee details.
+This is a work in progress that can be deployed and ready to be used by any employer who wishes to automate their systems.